Skip to main content

 However, most organisations where youth volunteering is carried out are subject to the autonomy of the non-governmental sector.
 In this respect, youth volunteering is also heavily dependent on charitable foundations and funding.
 For example, large national and international companies as well as the chambers of commerce and industry financially support volunteer work in this context.
 NGOs organised on the basis of private association law enjoy special tax advantages due to their non-profit status.
 All remuneration for voluntary activities is taxable like all other income.
 Due to the federal organisation of youth policy, the total amount spent annually on voluntary activities in the youth field cannot be estimated.

-To ensure the long-term financial security of Voluntary Services Abroad, an annual federal funding amount of € 72.000 was secured as of January 2016.
-This created the legal basis for a possible additional claim to the Labour Market Promotion Act - a second pillar of funding, so to speak (Spreitzer 2019:46).
-In January 2018, the federal funding amount was increased to € 1.200.000.
-In addition, funds amounting to a maximum of € 100.000 are distributed annually for information measures by the 'sponsors'.
-In addition, the entitlement to family allowance was extended for voluntary service abroad (ibid.:47).
+To ensure long-term financial security of Voluntary Services Abroad, Austria secured an annual funding ampunt of €72 000.
+This initiative laid the groundwork for a potential additional claim to the Labour Market Promotion Act, serving as an additional funding pillar (Spreitzer 2019:46).
+In January 2018, the federal funding amount increased to €1.2 million.
+Sponsors also allocate funds, up to a maximum of €100 000 annually, for information measures.
+Furthermore, the entitlement to family allowance was extended to cover voluntary service abroad (ibid.:47).

-The Voluntary Social Year (FSJ) is financed to 98% by a monthly contribution from the host organisations (2021: € 695 per month).
-This includes the costs for pocket money, social insurance, expenses for the FSJ seminars, pedagogical support for the assignments and administration.
-The subsidies come from the Ministry of Social Affairs, the Ministry of Economics as well as from individual federal states and the Bishops' Conference.
+The Voluntary Social Year is financed primarily by monthly contributions from host organizations (in 2021: €695), covering costs such as pocket money, social insurance, seminars, and administration.
+The subsidies come from the Ministry of Social Affairs, the Ministry of Economics, federal states, and the Bishops’ Conference.

 Characteristics of youth volunteering